 "Having books in the home is twice as important as the father’s education level."
 Research in Social Stratification and Mobility

-Mothers are extremely important to a child's early reading development.
-By educating mothers on the importance of reading to their babies and helping them learn to create reading environments in their homes, we are allowing them to give their children the gift of literacy.
-Regardless of reading levels, mothers can help their children develop a love of reading and the habit of reading daily.
+Parents are extremely important to a child's early reading development.
+By educating families on the importance of reading to their babies and helping them learn to create reading environments in their homes, we are allowing them to give their children the gift of literacy.
+Regardless of reading levels, parents can help their children develop a love of reading and the habit of reading daily.

 'According to the Department of Justice, “The link between academic failure and delinquency, violence, and crime is welding to reading failure.”
 Statistics back up this claim: 85% of all juveniles who interface with the juvenile court system are functionally illiterate, and over 70% of inmates in America’s prisons cannot read beyond a fourth grade level.'
 Literacy, Inc.